Premature Ejaculation Unveiled: Symptoms, Causes, and Treatments

 Classification of Premature Ejaculation

-PE can be classified in four major types:
+PE can be classified into four major types:

-• Natural variable PE: Ejaculation occurs within a wide period of time.
+- Natural variable PE: Ejaculation occurs within a wide period.

 Treatments for premature ejaculation

-There are many medication and non medication treatments available to treat premature ejaculation.
+There are many medications and non-medication treatments available to treat premature ejaculation.
 These include:

 Medically Therapy

-There are a number of drugs, creams and spray available that control early ejaculation in men with PE.
+There are several drugs, creams, and sprays available that control early ejaculation in men with PE.

 Medication for Premature Ejaculation.

-Phosphodiesterase 5 inhibitors (PDE5Is): Medications like Sildenafil, Vardenafil, are best medication to treat Premature ejaculations.
+Phosphodiesterase 5 inhibitors (PDE5Is): Medications like Sildenafil and Vardenafil are the best medications to treat Premature ejaculation.

-• Topical anesthesia medicine: It helps to delay ejaculation, its help in reducing penile sensitivity.
-Medications like Anesthesia Lidocaine & Prilocaine Cream and Lignocad Lidocaine 2% Gel helps to delay PE.
+- Topical anesthesia medicine: It helps to delay ejaculation, and it helps in reducing penile sensitivity.
+Medications like Anesthesia Lidocaine & Prilocaine Cream and Lignocaine Lidocaine 2% Gel help to delay PE.

-• Dapoxetine: Dapoxetine is an important molecule to treat premature ejaculation PE and Dapoxetine is a potent selective serotonin reuptake inhibitor (SSRI) specifically developed to treat PE.
+- Dapoxetine: Dapoxetine is a vital molecule to treat premature ejaculation PE and Dapoxetine is a potent selective serotonin reuptake inhibitor (SSRI) specifically developed to treat PE.
 Its effects can last up to 24 hours.

 Here are some Techniques to treat Premature ejaculation:

-• Stop-start technique: The stop-start technique was introduced by semans in 1956, in this technique you revive the penis until right before ejaculation, then stop the feeling of arousability until the feel of ejaculation is gone.
+- Stop-start technique: The stop-start technique was introduced by Semans in 1956.
+In this technique, you revive the penis until right before ejaculation, then stop the feeling of arousal until the feeling of ejaculation is gone.

-• Squeeze technique: In squeeze technique, you have to make little pressure on the head of the penis, this helps to decrease the level of arousability for a short time and leads to prevent premature ejaculation.
+- Squeeze technique: In the squeeze technique, you have to apply slight pressure on the head of the penis; this helps to decrease the level of arousal for a short time and helps prevent premature ejaculation.

 Premature Ejaculation and Erectile Dysfunction (ED)

-ED and PE are the most common problems which are faced by 30 million men in United States that affect a person's sexual performance.
-Studies say that PE and ED are interlinked to each other, 30-60% people who are suffering from ED also have PE.
+ED and PE are the most common problems that affect 30 million men in the United States, which can affect a person's sexual performance.
+Studies say that PE and ED are interlinked; 30-60% people who are suffering from ED also have PE.

 Can Viagra treat premature ejaculation?

-Sometimes the treatment of ED can help to prevent PE, drugs like Vardenafil, Sildenafil and Dapoxetine may provide some benefits to persons who are facing premature ejaculation.
-However Viagra could be more beneficial for PE when there is ED is also a problem to a person.
-Combination of both treatments may be much better to treat Premature ejaculation.
-After taking drugs like Sildenafil, people experience better intercourse with harder erection and gain self confidence and boost more sexual satisfaction.
+Sometimes the treatment of ED can help prevent PE.
+Drugs like Vardenafil, Sildenafil, and Dapoxetine may provide some benefits to persons who are facing premature ejaculation.
+However, Viagra could be more beneficial for PE when there is ED, which is also a problem for a person.

 Conclusion